nmecsys/nowcasting/README.md

 ## How to use nowcasting package

 Two examples of how the nowcasting package can be used are discussed below.
-In the first example we use the dataset in the classic paper by *Giannone et al. (2008)*, which uses a panel of time series for the US economy, and in the second we show how to obtain vintages for the main series for the Brazilian economy.
+In the first example we use the dataset from *Giannone et al. (2008)*, which uses a time series panel for the US economy.
+In the second example we show how to make forecasts based on pseudo real time vintages using Brazilian data and how to use information criteria for determining the number of factors and shocks to use in the model.

 ### nowcasting US GDP